adalinesimonian/polymer-neon-rails/README.md

 # PolymerNeonRails

-Polymer Neon elements are a set of utility elements including general-purpose UI elements (such as icons, layout elements, and toolbars), as well as non-UI elements providing features like AJAX, signaling and storage.
+Polymer Neon elements (currently only consisting of `neon-animation`) are a set of visual elements that implement animations and transitions.

 Polymer-neon-rails gem brings polymer neon web components into your Rails project.